 If I do this every week for a month, the plant is usually back to normal.

-I suggest that you isolate any infested plant and then give it the works, either outdoors with water, or indoors with a spray, but if the bugs keep multiplying faster than you can kill them, throw the plant away.
+I suggest that you isolate any infested plant and then give it the works, either outdoors with clear or soapy water, or indoors with a spray, but if the bugs keep multiplying faster than you can kill them, throw the plant away.

-The sneakiest bug, and one of the most common, is mealybug.
+The sneakiest bug, and one of the most common are mealy bugs.

 This cottony-looking critter grows up to one-quarter of an inch long, and once it leaves its hiding place in a leaf-axil or flower-cluster, it is easily visible.
 Unfortunately, it usually stays in hiding until it (he? she?) has multiplied into a whole horde; then they suddenly emerge and are all over the place.